 When the bok choy are all cleaned and prepped, place a large pan over medium-high heat on the stove and pre-heat before adding your oil.
 Add the minced garlic and saute for about 30 seconds or until the garlic is fragrant.

 Add the onions to the pan and mix with the garlic oil, you don’t want to overcook the onions in this recipe so they can keep a crispness to them.
-I like to premake a jar of garlic oil to add to these types of recipes (like sinangag, Filipino garlic fried rice, or smashed potatoes).
+I like to premake a jar of garlic oil to add to these types of recipes (like sinangag (Filipino garlic fried rice), sauteed green beans with garlic and butter, or smashed potatoes).

 Then add your bok choy into the pan and stir them into the garlic and onion oil.
 Cover the pan with a lid and cook for two minutes.
 Remove the lid and stir the leaves around.
 The bok choy should begin to soften at this point.